zealot97/zealot97/README.md

 - ⚡ Fun fact: ...
 -->
 <!--
 What to know about me?
 Well, I am a software developer in a beautiful planet called Earth 🌏.
 In some country in this emoji. 😁.
 I am keen on developing and using my skills in web based software development for betterment of Earth and everyone in them.
-I love building algorithms, systems and improving upon them.
+I love building algorithms, systems and improving upon them.-->

 - I’m currently working on
   - Improving my proficiency in systems design, algorithms and data structures
-  - Project to upload ⬆️and fetch ⬇️multiple types of files and view them
+  - Some projects
 - 🌱 I’m currently learning about web security, it's effects on the web and threat prevention in web systems
-- 👯 I’m looking to collaborate on a project -->
+- 👯 I’m looking for someone to collaborate on a project

 <!--
 I am also interested in artificial intelligence systems, robotics and AR applications.
 But since I can;t focus on all things simultaneously.
 I'll pursue them in my future.
 In that order.